-We would like to encourage any family, who feel they may be eligible for free school meals, to apply either on the attached form, or online on the Rochdale council website – even if your child is in Reception, Year 1 or Year 2 and is provided with a school meal free of charge already By doing so, you will help us to secure additional funding for school, which will be used to enhance your child/children’s education.
+We would like to encourage any family, who feel they may be eligible for free school meals, to apply either on the attached form, or online on the Rochdale council website – even if your child is in Reception, Year 1 or Year 2 and is provided with a school meal free of charge already, this is different to free school meal entitlement.
+By doing so, you will help us to secure additional funding for school, which will be used to enhance your child/children’s education.

 School will be entitled to claim this Pupil Premium funding for any pupil whose parents/carers are in receipt of any of the following benefits:

 · Support under Part VI of the Immigration and Asylum Act 1999